astronomer/astronomer-providers/RELEASING.rst

 ------------------

-Bundle up these changes into a single commit with the message in the format "Releasing 1.2.1".
+Bundle up these changes into a single commit with the message in the format "Release 1.2.1".
 Submit a pull request for this commit and wait for approval unless you are releasing an urgent security fix.

 Tag and push the commit
 -----------------------

+Once the release branch has been approved and merged to ``main``, checkout to the ``main`` branch.
-Tag that commit with a tag that matches the version number (``git tag 1.2.1``), and then push the tag (``git push origin 1.2.1``).
+Tag that commit with a tag that matches the version number (``git tag 1.2.1 <latest commit sha>``), and then push the tag (``git push origin 1.2.1``).

 CircleCI will handle the rest - building, testing, and pushing the resulting